Opt-in Phishing Awareness Program

 The Cofense PhishME platform allows Information Security Office staff the ability to schedule a variety of types of phishing simulations to be sent to your @maine.edu account.
 These emails are designed to give you a realistic experience in a safe and controlled environment.
 This method allows you to become familiar and more resilient to tactics used in real phishing attacks.

-1: You will authorize the Cofense/Phishme Reporter add-on for Gmail. (see below)
+1: You will install the Cofense/Phishme Reporter add-on for Gmail. (follow these installation steps)

 The right icon bar of Gmail after the Cofense Reporter Add-on has been installed.
 The Cofense Reporter Icon is circled.